Why Do My Brakes Squeak In The Morning?

 When a vehicle is parked overnight, the brake discs become exposed to the elements.
 The moisture in the air can condense on the surface of the brake discs.

-Since brake discs are made of metal, this moisture can cause a thin layer of rust to form on the surface of the disc, which can make the brakes squeak when they are applied in the morning as the brake pads tend to scrape off the rust layer of brake disc.
-The rust on the brake disc can also cause the brakes to feel less responsive or even stick.
+Since brake discs are made of metal, this moisture can cause a thin layer of rust to form on the surface of the disc, which can make the brakes squeak when they are applied in the morning as the brake pads tend to scrape off the rust layer on the brake disc.
+The rust on the brake disc can also cause the brakes to feel less responsive or even stick.Â

-Also, if you let your car sitting for a long time with the above condition, the rust could be bad enough and could spread all over the rotor.
-If brake pads are metallic, they will also develop the rust, and cause squealing noise from the brakes in the morning.
+Also, if you let your car sit for a long time with the above condition, the rust could be bad enough and could spread all over the brake rotor.

 Fixing brakes that squeak due to moisture and rust buildup involves a relatively complex procedure.
 The process requires removing the wheel, brake calipers, and brake pads.
 After that, spraying CRC brake cleaner onto the brake disc and utilizing a steel brush to scrub and wipe it with a shop towel.